apache/cordova-docs/www/docs/en/dev/guide/overview/project-structure.md

 ### `merges/`

+The `merges/` directory is not included by default when creating a Cordova project through the CLI.
+The use of this directory is generally discouraged but still supported.

 Platform-specific web assets (HTML, CSS and JavaScript files) are contained within appropriate subfolders in this directory.
 These are deployed during a `prepare` to the appropriate native directory.
 Files placed under `merges/` will override matching files in the `www/` folder for the relevant platform.
 A quick example, assuming a project structure of:

 ```text